The Aegis Vaccine Platform

 A Novel Universal Adjuvant Delivery System

-Hercules is a modified Chitosan adjuvant that enhances immune response to multiple antigens, including orally administered antigens.
+Hercules is a proprietary modified Chitosan adjuvant that enhances immune responses to multiple antigens, including orally administered antigens.

-Hercules when used orally promotes secretory immunoglobulin A (sIgA) on mucous membranes, inhibiting pathogen invasion at the site of attack, and is effective even with inactivated vaccines.
+Hercules, when used orally promotes secretory immunoglobulin A (sIgA) on mucous membranes, inhibits pathogen invasion at the site of attack and is effective even with inactivated vaccines.
 Historically, orally delivered vaccines have tended to be live.
+Hercules is particularly useful in directing antigens toward antigen presenting cells and preliminary data indicates it acts as an effective delivery system for DNA vaccines against viral pathogens.

-Salmonella and E. coli are also major pathogens in other animals, including pigs and ruminants and, of course, humans.
-Eimeria is a protozoan apicomplexan parasite also related to other apicomplexa, including Toxoplasma, Cryptosporidium and Plasmodium, the malarial parasite.
-Like Salmonella and E. coli, Toxoplasma and Cryptosporidium are typical zoonotic diseases and are found in both animals and humans, while malaria is primarily a human disease.
-Pacific GeneTech has ongoing programs for these pathogens for both veterinary and human applications.
+Eimeria is a protozoan apicomplexan parasite also related to other apicomplexa, including Toxoplasma, and Neosopora.
+Like Salmonella and E. coli, Toxoplasma and Neospora are typical zoonotic diseases and are found in both animals and humans.
+Pacific GeneTech has ongoing programs for these pathogens.

 For more details on our other vaccines under development, please refer to our Pipeline Chart.